C+

 FFI: both directions

-// Call C: declare extern, call inside unsafe.
+// Call C: declare extern, then call it.
+The extern declaration is the marker.

 extern fn malloc(n: usize) -> *u8;

-// Be called by C: pub extern fn exports an unmangled C symbol.
+// Be called by C: export extern fn emits an unmangled C symbol.

 cpc --emit-obj f.cplus -o f.o emits a standard relocatable object; cpc --emit-header f.cplus writes the matching C header.
 A C or C++ build links the object like any other. #[repr(C)] goes on structs that cross the boundary, not on functions.
-Pointer-to-int casts go through usize (E0315 otherwise).
+Pointer-to-int casts use the loud #addr(p) intrinsic and go through usize (E0315 on a forbidden cast).
 SIMD types do not cross an extern fn boundary; round-trip via [f32; N] (E0410).

 Intrinsics are spelled #name(...)